corda/corda/docs/source/corda-configuration-file.rst

 :rpcAddress: The address of the RPC system on which RPC requests can be made to the node.
 If not provided then the node will run without RPC.

-:webAddress: The host and port on which the bundled webserver will listen if it is started.
+:webAddress: The host and port on which the webserver will listen if it is started.
+This is not used by the node itself.

     .. note:: If HTTPS is enabled then the browser security checks will require that the accessing url host name is one of either the machine name, fully qualified machine name, or server IP address to line up with the Subject Alternative